Norwegian Lundehund Health Issues & Care Guide

 Health Overview

-The Norwegian Lundehund is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Norwegian Lundehund lives a long, healthy life.
+Lundehund Syndrome affects a very high percentage of the breed and is the most serious health concern.
+A carefully managed low-fat, high-protein diet is essential for affected dogs., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Norwegian Lundehund lives a long, healthy life.

 Common Health Conditions